jameslk/jameskoshigoe.com/_posts/2015-02-16-your-idea-doesnt-need-an-nda.md

 So if you know your industry well and you know you might be pivoting anyway, is it really necessary that I put my signature on a piece of paper just so you can tell me your idea already?
 How many individuals must you have go through this song and dance before you realize that you're turning people away that could otherwise be very beneficial to your endeavors?
-Think about this next time you fret about being Zuckerberge'd.
+Think about this next time you fret about being Zuckerberg'd.